 Residential properties do have a degree of risk involved, since they tend to have shorter leases than industrial or commercial properties, averaging about 12 months.

-Industrial real estate refers to any property that is used for industrial purposes, such as manufacturing, storage and production.
+Industrial real estate refers to any property that is used for industrial purposes, such as manufacturing, distribution, storage and production.
 These properties include factories, warehouses, and data centres.

 Industrial properties typically have longer leases than residential properties, since industrial tenants are more willing to agree to longer leases of up to 10 years; this increases the security of the investment for investors.
 These leases also tend to be net leases, where the tenants cover some of the property expenses.